 The assessment includes taking photographs of household energy features for quality assurance purposes.
 The Scorecard's purpose-built software means the results are instantly accessible so you will get immediate feedback from the assessor.
 You will receive this information in the form of a certificate that gives your home a star rating.

-The assessor will sit down with you to discuss your Scorecard.
+The assessor will sit down with you to discuss your certificate.
 The results of the Scorecard will give you details about your energy use and the best way to reduce it.
+Your assessor can also discuss changes to the way you use your home or appliances that will cost nothing but will improve your comfort or lower your bills.